history

 • CONTACT

-It was designed by Charles Bickel in 1898 and constructed from 1904 to 1906 to consist of approximately 868,000 square feet of office and warehouse space.
+• Designed by Charles Bickel in 1898 and constructed from 1904 to 1906, the property was built to consist of approximately 868,000 square feet of office and warehouse space.

 Today, The Highline consists of approximately 486,683 square feet of office and retail space in conjunction with two full floors of integral parking garage.